Insights into the physics of neutron star interiors from pulsar glitches: Dynamical constraints from spin-up observations

-In this setting, it is possible to show that the mathematical condition for an overshoot is just $b_1<b_2$: the post-glitch timescale $1/b_2$ of the active component (that in the pre-glitch state was only loosely coupled to the rest of the star because of pinning) must be smaller than the coupling timescale $1/b_1$ of the passive component \citep{pizzochero+2020}.
-From the physical point of view, the overshoot occurs when the superfluid region that stores the angular momentum for the glitch (the active component) can transfer its excess of angular momentum to the normal component faster than the typical timescale the rest of the superfluid reacts with.
+From the physical point of view, the overshoot occurs when the superfluid region that stores the angular momentum for the glitch (the active component) can transfer its angular momentum to the normal component faster than the typical timescale the rest of the superfluid reacts with.
 This idea is further clarified by considering the limit $b_1 \ll b_2$: the passive component maintains its state of motion, being practically decoupled, while the active superfluid imparts its momentum to the normal component only, spinning it up.
 At this point, the lag between the passive superfluid and the normal component is smaller than its positive steady-state value or even possibly reversed.
-The post-overshoot relaxation, during which the lag $\Omega_1-\Omega_p$ will tend to approach again the steady-state value, is modulated by the slower response of the passive superfluid.
-This kind of behaviour is also clear from the simulations of the Vela 2016 glitch performed in \citep{graber+2018}, where the passive and active components are assumed to be the superfluid in the core and the one in the inner crust, respectively.
+The post-overshoot relaxation, during which the lag $\Omega_1-\Omega_p$ will tend to approach again the steady-state value, is modulated by the slower response of the passive superfluid (the $i=1$ component).
+This kind of behaviour is also clear from the simulations of the Vela 2016 glitch performed in \cite{graber+2018}, where the passive and active components are assumed to be the superfluid in the core and the one in the inner crust, respectively.

-\citet{souriechamel2020} applied the above picture to study the possible impact of the pinning to the flux-tubes in the outer core, where the magnetic field is expected to be predominantly toroidal and pinning to fluxoids may be the most effective \citep{GA14}.
-In their setting the active component is the superfluid in the outer core, while the passive one is the superfluid in both the inner core and crust.
-In this way, they have been able to translate the simplified overshoot condition $b_1<b_2$ into a statement on the number of fluxoids that are, on average, pinned to a vortex.
-When the number of pinned fluxoids exceeds a certain threshold, the parameter $b_2$ is suppressed (pinning tends to suppress mutual friction) and no overshoot is possible.
+\citet{souriechamel2020} applied the model in \citep{pizzochero+2020} to study the possible impact of the pinning to the flux tubes in the outer core, where the magnetic field is expected to be predominantly toroidal and pinning to flux tubes may be the most effective \cite{GA14}.
+In their setting, the active component is the superfluid in the outer core, while the passive one is the superfluid in both the inner core and crust.
+In this way, they have been able to translate the simplified overshoot condition $b_1<b_2$ into a statement on the number of flux tubes that are, on average, pinned to a vortex.
+When the number of pinned flux tubes exceeds a certain threshold, the parameter $b_2$ is suppressed -- pinning tends to suppress mutual friction -- and no overshoot is possible.